UPennCBE544/CBE5440-2024/ProjectDescription.md

 2. Generate Asymmetric Surface Facet - Provided by Rachel

-3. Adsorb on the Asymmetric Surface -
+3. Adsorb on the Asymmetric Surface at up to 3 adsorbate coverages -

       a.
 Update the Adsorption script in your home: